AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

  - PI Adapter for OPC UA

 The `namespaceId` in the data and health endpoint URLs defaults to the namespace where the base configuration is created.
-For example, if the namespace of the base configuration is MyData, the endpoint URL would be `https://website.com/api/v1/Tenants/{tenantId}/Namespaces/MyData/Omf`. <!--AFlores 3-14-22 How is this affected by the use of folders in DataHub?
-Do the URLs still use the "namespace". -->
+For example, if the namespace of the base configuration is MyData, the endpoint URL would be `https://website.com/api/v1/Tenants/{tenantId}/Namespaces/MyData/Omf`.

 An edge system appears on the `Software Management Edge Systems` page once it is writing health data to AVEVA Data Hub.
 For information on configuring health endpoints, see the specific edge system product documentation.